NCI-Agency/anet/docs/INSTALL.md

 You should have the following information on hand for the installation:

 - **A Build of ANET**.
 This comes in the form of a `anet-<version>.rpm` file.
-See BUILD.md for details on how to create this file.
+See [BUILD.md](BUILD.md) for details on how to create this file.
-- **Microsoft SQL Server**: Your Database Administrator should be able to provide you with these settings.
-Just ask for an empty database.
-If you have access to your SQL Server directly, the command to create an empty database is `CREATE DATABASE database_name_here`.
-Alternatively, a database can be created using the SQL Management tool.
-300Mb can be used as an initial database and logs size
-	- hostname
-	- username / password
-	- database name
-- **Postgres**:
+- **PostgreSQL**:
   - if you have just created a fresh postgres database, apply the content of `/opt/anet/doc/prepare-psql.sql`
 - **SMTP Server**
     - hostname
     - username / password (if necessary)
     - TLS settings (yes/no)
 - **Fully Qualified Domain Name** of your server.
 - **Information about who will Administer** your ANET instance.

 ## Server Installation Procedures
 1. run `sudo yum localinstall anet-<version>.rpm`.
 This will create the following structure in `/opt/anet`:
     * _bin_: This contains the startup scripts to start/stop the ANET server.
     * _lib_: This contains all of the dependencies and compiled resources.
 All ANET specific files are bundled in `lib/anet.jar`.
     * _docs_: This is a copy of the [docs folder](../) from the git repository, so you'll have a copy of these documents during installation!
 2. Add an anet.yml and anet-dictionary.yml file with appropriate settings to the application folder (i.e. `/opt/anet`).
 Descriptions of each of the settings in `anet.yml` can be found in the ANET Configuration section below.
 Templates of that file can be found in the docs directory. `anet.yml.productionTemplate` has been tested on a production set-up.
 3. Modify anet.yml following the ANET Configuration section below.
 If SSL is required, follow the "How to enable SSL" section.
 4. Verify that your configuration file is valid with ```bin/anet check anet.yml```
 5. Install Database Schema: Run ```bin/anet db migrate anet.yml```
 6. Seed the Database: Run ```bin/anet init anet.yml```.
-This will ask you the following questions:
-	* _Classification String_: This is the message that will appear in the top security banner on the screen.
-For demo instances you should use `FOR DEMO USE ONLY`.
-	* _Classification Color_ : This is the color of the top security banner on the screen.
-For demo instances you should use `green`.
+This will show you which options this command expects; there are four values you need to supply:
-	* _Name of Administrator Organization_: This is the name of the Organization that will be created for the Administrator.
+    * `--adminOrgName ADMINORGNAME` i.e. _Name of Administrator Organization_: This is the name of the Organization that will be created for the Administrator.
 We recommend using something like `ANET Administrators`.
-	* _Name of Administrator Position_: This is the name of the position that will be created for the Administrator.
+    * `--adminPosName ADMINPOSNAME` i.e. _Name of Administrator Position_: This is the name of the position that will be created for the Administrator.
 We recommend `ANET Administrator`.
-	* _Your Name_: This is the name that will be given to the ANET Administrator, who you presumably are; please use the canonical form of your name: LAST NAME, First name(s)
+    * `--adminFullName ADMINFULLNAME` i.e. _Your Name_: This is the name that will be given to the ANET Administrator, who you presumably are; please use the canonical form of your name: LAST NAME, First name(s)
-	* _Your Domain Username_: This is the domain username that will be set on the ANET Administrator (who you presumably are).
+    * `--adminDomainName ADMINDOMAINNAME` i.e. _Your Domain Username_: This is the domain username that will be set on the ANET Administrator (who you presumably are).
 For production situations this will be your windows domain username.
 If you get this wrong here, when you first log in to ANET it will create a new user for you.
 You can either run this database init command again, or do manual SQL commands to fix the `people` table.
 7. If imagery/maps are needed, install them according to the "How to configure imagery" section
 8. To verify that ANET is functioning, manually launch the ANET Server: ```"bin/anet" server anet.yml```
 9. Visit `http://servername` or `https://servername` (depending on SSL configuration) and verify you can see a welcome screen.
 In case of a problem, please refer to [TROUBLESHOOT.md](TROUBLESHOOT.md)
-11. If you have opted to install ANET as a service:
+10. If you have opted to install ANET as a service:
     * `sudo systemctl enable anet`
     * anet can be now started/stopped with `sudo systemctl start anet` and `sudo systemctl stop anet`

 # ANET Upgrade Documentation
 On the ANET server:
 - Stop the anet with `sudo systemctl stop anet`.
-- Take a complete backup of your SQL Database
+- Take a complete backup of your SQL database
 - install the new rpm with `sudo yum localinstall anet-<version>.rpm`
 - Make any required changes or upgrades to your `anet.yml` file
 - Run `bin/anet check anet.yml` to verify that anet is configured correctly